SG-LiZhen/Practice_git/README.txt

-This is a txt to practice the git command
+This is just a txt file to practice the git command
 It seems very easy
+Now is the first try to modify it